 Like other retailers, distributors and manufacturers of products that are used by consumers, we face an inherent risk of exposure to product liability claims in the event that the use of the solar power products into which our solar cells and solar panels are incorporated results in injury.
 Our PowerLight business may be subject to warranty and product liability claims in the event that its solar power systems fail to perform as expected or if a failure of its solar power systems results, or is alleged to result, in bodily injury, property damage or other damages.
 Since our solar power products are electricity producing devices, it is possible that our products could result in injury, whether by product malfunctions, defects, improper installation or other causes.
 In addition, since we only began selling our solar cells and solar panels in late 2004 and the products we are developing incorporate new technologies and use new installation methods, we cannot predict whether or not product liability claims will be brought against us in the future or the effect of any resulting negative publicity on our business.
 Moreover, we may not have adequate resources in the event of a successful claim against us.
 We have evaluated the potential risks we face and believe that we have appropriate levels of insurance for product liability claims.
-We rely on our general liability insurance to cover product liability claims and have not obtained separate product liability insurance.
-However, a successful warranty or product liability claim against us that is not covered by insurance or is in excess of our available insurance limits could require us to make significant payments of damages.
+We rely on our general liability claim against us that is not covered by insurance or is in excess of our available insurance limits could require us to make significant payments of damages.
 In addition, quality issues can have various other ramifications, including delays in the recognition of revenue, loss of future sales opportunities, increased costs associated with repairing or replacing products, and a negative impact on our goodwill and reputation, which could also adversely affect our business and operating results.
-Our PowerLight business' exposure to warranty and product liability claims is expected to increase significantly in connection with its planned expansion into the new home development market.
+Our PowerLight business' exposure to warranty and product liability claims is expected to increase significantly in connection with its planned expansion into the ne